 The project is designed to exclude land purchase.
 Therefore, no funds will be used in a manner that could result in the displacement of persons due to land purchase.
-In the event the subprojects lead to loss of peoples' livelihood permanently or temporarily due to the refurbishments of buildings or other improvements planned under Component 1, the client will prepare a Livelihood Restoration Plan.
+In the event the subprojects lead to loss of peoples' livelihood permanently or temporarily due to the refurbishments of buildings or other improvements planned under Component 1, thisthis will be labeled very hish risk and will be excluded.
 No subprojects will result in permanent or temporary physical displacement of persons due to the exclusiory restriction.